Energy company: Hurricane Ida restoration could take weeks - NewsBreak

 Ida damaged or destroyed more than 22,000 power poles, more than hurricanes Katrina, Zeta and Delta combined, an impact Entergy President and CEO Phillip May called “staggering.”
 More than 5,200 transformers failed and nearly 26,000 spans of wire — the stretch of transmission wires between poles — were down.

-“The level of devastation makes it quite difficult or near impossible to get in and fully assess some places,” said May of five southeastern Louisiana parishes facing the longest delays.
-The company is estimating full power restoration by Sept.
-29 or even longer for some customers.

-About a quarter of New Orleans residents have power back, including all the city’s hospitals, and the city’s 27 substations are ready to serve customers, said Deanna Rodriguez, Entergy New Orleans president and CEO.
-Most customers should have power back by Wednesday, Entergy said.

-One of the parishes facing long delays for power restoration is Terrebonne, where volunteers in the parish seat of Houma handed out ice, water and meals to shell-shocked storm survivors Saturday.
+One of those parishes is Terrebonne, where volunteers in the parish seat of Houma handed out ice, water and meals to shell-shocked storm survivors on Saturday.
 Houma is roughly 55 miles (90 kilometers) southwest of New Orleans.

 Among those in need was 26-year-old Kendall Duthu of Dulac, who collected a container of red beans and rice, pulling over an Infiniti with a shattered windshield to eat.

 Duthu has been living in his car, with his girlfriend, since the storm hit.
-He was a cook at a jambalaya restaurant before the pandemic claimed that job, then a car wash worker until that went away.
+He was once a cook at a jambalaya restaurant, but the pandemic claimed that job.
+He was working at a car wash until that went away too.
 Duthu, a diabetic, lost his house in the storm and doesn’t know what’s next.

 “Next stop, I don’t really ...” he said, trailing off.
 “We’ve just been living day by day.”